Robert Kunkel: 2021–22 season

-2022–23 season
+2022–23 season: European Championships bronze and German national title

 Before the season, Hocke/Kunkel relocated to Bergamo, Italy with Ondrej Hotarek, Franca Bianconi, and Rosanna Murante becoming their new coaches.
 They began the season with a bronze medal at the 2022 CS Nebelhorn Trophy and a gold medal at the 2022 CS Finlandia Trophy.
 Kunkel contracted COVID-19 shortly after the Finlandia Trophy, impeding their preparations for the Grand Prix, but they were able to compete at their first assignment, the 2022 Grand Prix de France.
 They won the bronze medal, their first Grand Prix medal, with Kunkel saying they were "very happy with the outcome."

 On November 15, Hocke announced via her Instagram that she and Kunkel had withdrawn from the 2022 NHK Trophy due to Hocke testing positive for COVID-19 just prior to the event.

 Hocke/Kunkel returned to competition at the German championships, winning their first national gold medal and an assignment to compete at the 2023 European Championships.
 With Russian pairs banned from competing due to the Russo-Ukrainian War, the podium was considered far more open than in prior years.
 Both made jump errors in the short program, but they finished second in the segment, winning a silver small medal.
 Third in the free skate, they dropped to third overall, winning the bronze medal.
 Hocke/Kunkel finished the season at the 2023 World Championships, where they came ninth.